kirill-markin/repo-to-text/README.md

 ## Uninstall

-To uninstall package, run the following command from the directory where the repository is located:
+To uninstall the package, run the following command from the directory where the repository is located:

 ```bash
 pip uninstall repo-to-text